 Admission to the Program

 Candidates applying for admission to the Master of Health Science in Radiologist Assistant program are required to be a radiologic technologist in good standing with the American Registry of Radiologic Technologists.
 They must have a bachelor’s degree, documented evidence of at least 2,000 hours of direct patient care contact post-radiography certification, certification in CPR for Healthcare Professionals and have completed the following prerequisite course requirements:

 The curriculum for the professional courses in the program are subject to modification as deemed necessary to maintain a high-quality educational experience and keep current with best practices in the profession.

-The Radiologist Assistant Program is formally recognized by the American Registry of Radiologic Technologists (ARRT).
+The Radiologist Assistant program is formally recognized by the American Registry of Radiologic Technologists (ARRT).
 The ARRT recently extended the recognition period for the Radiologist Assistant educational program at Quinnipiac University for a period of five years, extending through January 31, 2022.
-Students who graduate from the program will meet ARRT’s educational eligibility requirement for certification and registration as Registered Radiologist Assistants (R.R.A.s).
-To obtain or maintain ARRT recognition, educational programs must meet criteria including accreditation, clinical education, and preceptorship requirements.
+Students who graduate from the program will meet ARRT’s educational eligibility requirement for certification and registration as Registered Radiologist Assistants.
+To obtain or maintain ARRT recognition, educational programs must meet criteria including accreditation, clinical education and preceptorship requirements.
 ARRT grants initial recognition for up to three years and continuing recognition for up to five years per reapplication.